Our Essential Services

 To rent a car in Australia, most companies will require you to be 21 years old.
 If you are under 24, you may need to pay an additional charge for being a “young driver.”
 As a young driver, your choice of car for rent may also be limited.

-Costs for renting a car depend on the company, type of vehicle, city, etc. It can start at 25 AUD (17 USD) and go up to 150 AUD (101 USD) per day in large cities (tip: renting in larger towns is cheaper than in smaller ones).
-The following is an average you will pay per day based on the type of vehicle:
+Costs for renting a car depend on the company, type of vehicle, city, etc. It typically starts at 25 AUD (17 USD) per day but can go up to 150 AUD (101 USD) per day in large cities.
+If you want a cheaper rate, try renting in a small town rather than in one of the larger cities.

 Ready to Move to Australia?